- Brett Fortune ‘17

 Alliance, OH 44601

-Personal Statement submitted with the supplemental application (see nursing supplemental application).
-In 500-1000 words, describe why you want to be a nurse.
+Personal Statement submitted with your application to the University of Mount Union, describing why you want to be a nurse.

 By taking steps 1-5 above, you have notified us that you are applying for admission to Mount Union and into the nursing program.